 The Marmot Tours experience has been crafted over a decade by passionate and experienced cyclists, mountain experts and outdoor enthusiasts.
-Over the years we have evolved, tweaked and carefully crafted our road cycling itineraries into a product that we are immensely proud of.
-Run by James and Cathy Thompson, it’s still a family business, so everything we do is with a personal and attentive touch – whatever you need, we’ll do our very best to help.
+Over the years we have evolved, tweaked and carefully crafted our guided road cycling itineraries into a product that we are immensely proud of.
+Everything we do is with a personal and attentive touch – whatever you need, we’ll do our very best to help.

 This holiday is your goal, your dream.
 It’s your mountain to climb.

 We are here to make it real, make it fun, to make it the best holiday it can be.